 Should the market trigger your “low-ball” limit order, you would then have an average purchase price of $90 a share.

 When the stock regains its previous price of $120, you will have increased your profits by a bigger margin — a total return of 33% versus the 20% you would have made by simply buying all of the shares at the market price of $100.

 But there are additional ways to skin this cat.

-The beauty of the Cowboy Split is that you can stagger your buys even more if you want.
+The beauty of the “split-entry” system is that you can stagger your buys even more if you want.
 You can cut your entries up into thirds or even quarters, and stair-step your limit orders down or up to get an even bigger bang for your buck.

-The Cowboy Split also keeps your risk lower, because if the stock market takes a dive, you at least spent less money for your shares.
+Obviously, the split entry method also keeps your risk lower, because if the stock market continues to go down, you at least spent less money for your shares.

 And if the stock never falls, but instead takes off on a run, you still have a position in the stock and will make a profit on that.